fidian/bonkers/README.md

 Each device seems to want to send its own codes, so Bonkers will standardize them for you.
 Also, repeated codes are not sent to your command; you are notified only when values change.

-### Dream Cheeky - USB Fidget
+### Dream Cheeky - USB Fidget (multiple types)

 There are several different types of USB Fidget devices.
-I only have tested this against the golf ball model.
-The soccer ball may be supported (I have the device ID but it hasn't been tested) and the basketball is not supported yet (I don't have the device ID).
+Both the basketball and golf ball are supported.
+The soccer ball may be supported because I have the device ID but it hasn't been tested with Bonkers.

 Arguments passed to command: